Azure Active Directory (Azure AD) B2B collaboration provides authentication and management of guests.

 Refer to Step 4 - In FYI, in the Collaborate App, select "Guest Users" for the Microsoft 365 Security Setting in Setting up and Enabling Azure AD B2B for Collaboration in FYI

-and to Configuring your Collaborate Settings and Structure.
+and to Configuring your Collaborate Settings to Co-Edit and Share Documents with Clients.

 Once the integration with FYI is enabled, your team will not have to re-share or do any manual migration for documents that were already shared with the client.
 If a link that was created before Azure AD B2B integration was enabled, SharePoint will automatically create a B2B guest account when it is accessed.